AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 Again, I continued begging for mental illness treatment while the clock is ticking.
 I began crying in classes despite it wass filled with teachers and classes.

 Eventually, I got into a breaking point that I want to jump off from the fourth-level of the apartment hostel.
 Now, my damn parents took action.
 However, they only sent me to the IISM's school counselor.
 For Wednesday to Thursday, I always go there...
 But he didn't really do anything to my untreated mental illnesses as this counselor didn't do anything on diagnosing my mental illnesses.
 I was so confused by this, and I asked my parents for medication instead because my problem was already severe.
-My parents ignores my plea for medication treatment.
+My parents ignores my plea for treatment through medication.